anttisalonen/progbook/rst/intro.rst

 No, but I can try.

 More seriously, whatever code you'll be writing after reading this book, you'll need to study the technology for that particular topic in more detail.
-The goal of this book is not to include everything; the goal is to put together a foundation so that the reader will be able to learn to write almost any software without signifant hurdles, as necessary.
+The goal of this book is not to include everything; the goal is to put together a foundation so that the reader will be able to learn to write almost any software without significant hurdles, as necessary.

 What are the prerequisites for this book?
 =========================================